-Plaque removal: As plaques are thin and soft bio-films of deposits of micro organisms on the tooth surface so removing them is easier.
+- Plaque removal: As plaques are thin and soft bio-films of deposits of microorganisms on the tooth surface so removing them is easier.
 Regular brushing of teeth is one of the most common instruction given to the patient that reduces the level of plaque formation to almost nil level.
-Various other methods of Plaque removal includes inter dental aids like floss and tooth picks, rubber tip stimulators and water irrigators.
+Various other methods of Plaque removal include interdental aids like floss and toothpicks, rubber tip stimulators and water irrigators.

-If plaque continues to persist on tooth for it calcifies to form calculus.
+If plaque continues to persist on teeth it calcifies to form calculus.
 Removal of Calculus includes Scaling, Curettage and root planing.

 Factors responsible for Receding Gums

-- Use of tobacco in form of cigarettes, pouches etc.
+- Use of tobacco in the form of cigarettes, pouches etc.

 - Malocclusion and fractured tooth